Selling a financed car: your rights during

 Until you've made the optional final payment to settle the PCP contract, however, the car belongs to the lender, so you can’t simply advertise the vehicle and sell it whenever you like.
 This remains the case at the end of the term: until you have made that final payment to buy the car, it’s not yours to sell.

 However, you are often able to sell the car with the agreement of the lender.
 Alternatively, you could part-exchange the vehicle for another one, using any value in the car above the remaining finance balance - known as equity - to put towards the deposit on your next car.
-Typically, however, most, if not all of the money from the sale or part-exchange - especially if you're earlier on in the contract - goes to the lender to repay what’s owed.

 However, in other circumstances, it may be an expensive move, as you’ll have to ensure that the lender is repaid everything that’s owed - the earlier you want to sell the car, the more you're likely to have to pay to leave the finance contract early.
 This can require you to raid your savings or go into more debt, so it's worth thinking carefully before taking the plunge.